fxwiegand/tbd-cloud-compiler/index.md

     <div class="mb-3">
         <div class="form-check form-switch-xl">
           <input class="form-check-input" type="checkbox" id="add-cheap-deps">
-          <label class="form-check-label" for="add-cheap-deps">Add apps that share the same dependencies as the ones seleceted.</label>
+          <label class="form-check-label" for="add-cheap-deps">Automatically add apps with shared dependencies.</label>
+          <div id="dep-help" class="form-text">If you choose to check this option, the tbd-cloud-compiler will check if any apps share the same (or a subset of the ) dependencies that are already used by the given apps and will add them automatically to your build.</div>
         </div>
     </div>
 </form>